-You must notify your student's school if your child is home sick and report any diagnosed communicable diseases.
-When reporting an absence please indicate the reason for the absence and if it is due to illness, please report symptoms including if your child has a fever (100.4 F or greater), new onset to moderate or severe headache, shortness of breath, new cough, sore throat, vomiting, diarrhea, new loss of sense of taste or smell, fatigue from unknown cause, muscle or body aches from unknown cause (or current IDPH guidance).
+- A parent/guardian must report the absence to the Attendance Office at 630-784-7334 (North) or 630-784-7203 (South). - A 24-hour answering service is available at that number.
+Written notes will not be accepted to excuse absences.
+Voicemails will be retrieved from the Attendance Office line throughout the day.
+The parent or guardian is the only authorized person to inform the school of a student's absence.
+If no telephone call is received by 6:00 p.m. on the day of absence, the student will be marked unexcused and may be considered truant. - Students may be absent from school only for valid cause as defined by state law and the Board of Education.
+Valid causes include illness, observance of religious holiday, death in the immediate family, family emergency, and situations that create a reasonable concern to parents for the safety and health of the student and mandatory absences due to communicable diseases according to Centers for Disease Control and Illinois Department of Public Health guidance. - When calling please be prepared to provide the following information: - Student I.D. number (available on registration forms and school I.D. card) - Student name - Grade level - Reason for absence, please indicate the reason for the absence and if it is due to illness, please report symptoms including if your child has a fever (100.4 F or greater), new onset to moderate or severe headache, shortness of breath, new cough, sore throat, vomiting, diarrhea, new loss of sense of taste or smell, fatigue from unknown cause, muscle or body aches from unknown cause (or current IDPH guidance).
 If you are not sure whether to send your child to school, you may call the school nurse for consultation.
 If you're still in doubt, call or visit your physician.